ey92/notes/4744/hw3/hw3.md

 I found the 3rd form to be the hardest to come up with, so I queried the corpora with that format of VB+IN+NN: <br>
 `cwb-scan-corpus NYT2006 ?word+0="/rush/" word+0 ?word+1="/IN/" word+1 ?pos+2="/NN/" word+2 | uniq -c | sort -nr | less` <br>
-This gave me prepositions to work with, so I replaced the inital verb with pos as VB and replaced the preposition IN with some of the ones that I found in the query
+This gave me prepositions to work with, so I replaced the inital verb with pos as VB and replaced the preposition IN with some of the ones that I found in the query.

 ---
 ##### of